 The deluge of “AI for COVID” papers

 Many labs dropped working on AI for medical imaging dropped everything they were doing to work full time on applying AI to COVID-19 diagnosis in CT and X-ray images.
 Dozens of nearly identical papers were published in March 2020.
 On March 30th, the first public dataset of CT scans was released.
 By April, there was already a review article summarizing dozens of studies, many from China.
 Press releases proclaimed things like “AI-Fueled Chest X-ray Can Provide Near-Perfect COVID-19 Identification”.
-By December 2020, there were at least 500 works published on AI for analyzing CT or X-ray images.
+By December 2020, there were at least 500 works published on AI for analyzing COVID-19 in CT or X-ray images.
 Many were in obscure radiology journals but some made it into major journals like Nature Communications (Impact Factor 12, acceptance rate 40%), Transactions on Medical Imaging (IF 11 ), and Radiology (IF 8, acceptance rate 9%).

-The marginal value proposition of such work was always highly questionable.
+The value propositions of such work were always highly questionable.
 Firstly, as discussed above, CT has no role to play in diagnosis.
 A similar story holds for chest X-ray.
 Yet the majority of AI papers just did binary COVID / no-COVID classification.
 Some AI papers did segmentation of lung lesions.
 But what is the marginal value of knowing the exact volume of lesions?
 A minority of papers (at most 20%) looked at prognosis prediction (mortality, ICU referral, length of hospital stay etc), which in theory could help with triage and inform treatment decisions.
 However my boss Dr. Ronald Summers notes:

 Hazard ratios of on the order of 2 to 3, as found in the article by Mushtaq et al, are generally insufficient for clinical decision making.
 While it is possible that prediction of an adverse outcome could lead to more aggressive treatment, it could also lead to unnecessary costs and adverse effects.